vahidk/EffectiveTensorflow/README.md

 ### Check your gradients with tf.compute_gradient_error

-__Not__ all the operations in Tensorflow come with gradients, and it's possible to write a non-automatic differentiable graph in Tensorflow without knowing.
+__Not__ all the operations in Tensorflow come with gradients, and it's easy to unintentionally build graphs for which Tensorflow can not compute the gradients.

 Let's look at an example:
 ```python